Current lab members

 David studied Biochemistry at Royal Holloway College, University of London and did his PhD at St. George’s Hospital Medical School (also University of London).
 This was followed by postdoctoral research first with Prof. George Banting in Bristol and then with Dr Rainer Pepperkok at the European Molecular Biology Laboratory in Heidelberg, Germany.
 David’s time there as an EMBO Long term fellow learning advanced light microscopy while working on COPII-dependent secretion.
 Following award of a Medical Research Council Non-Clinical Career Development Fellowship in 2001, David started the lab in Bristol.
 In 2005, David secured a Medical Research Council Non-Clinical Senior Fellowship He took up his core academic post in Bristol in October 2010.

 David is a recognized expert in cell imaging, including publishing high-profile reviews and editing a book on cell imaging and another more recently on methods for the analysis Golgi function.
 Our work has led to many internationally recognized research publications, invitations to speak at prestigious meetings (e.g. Japanese Biochemical Society, Gordon conferences and EMBO workshops), and to contribute high-profile review articles (e.g. in Science and Nature).
 David has also served on committees of the Royal Microscopical Society and British Society for Cell Biology and has served on the editorial boards for Traffic and Biology Open.
 He is an Editor for Journal of Cell Science, an affiliate of the bioRxiv preprint server, and an Advisory Board member for Review Commons.

-David has a number of other roles to keep him busy: he is a member of BBSRC Council, Faculty Research Director for the Faculty of Life Sciences at the University of Bristol.
+David has a number of other roles to keep him busy: he is a member of UKRI-BBSRC Council, Faculty Research Director for the Faculty of Life Sciences at the University of Bristol.

 David was unit lead for the Year 4 MSci Biochemistry Programme until 2019 (which achieved 100% student satisfaction in the NSS) and continues to lead the Cell Biology of Development and Disease unit.